TyMick/tymick.me/_posts/loan-risk-nlp.md

 <h2 id="next-steps">Next steps</h2>

-If adding these two features decreased predictive capability, then surely removing some others would help as well.
+If adding these two features decreased predictive capability, then perhaps some of the other variables I was already using are doing the same thing.
 I should try using some of scikit-learn's [feature selection methods](https://scikit-learn.org/stable/modules/feature_selection.html) to reduce the dimensionality of the input data.

 A more efficient method of hyperparameter optimization would be pretty useful as well.
 I should give [AutoKeras](https://autokeras.com/) a shot.